 Causes of Creeping Phlox Black Rot

-Black rot is favored when the weather is moist temperatures are cool, between 55 and 61 F. (12-16 C.).
-The disease is less common when temps are 72 F. (22 C.) and above.
+Black rot is favored when the weather is moist and temperatures are cool, between 55 and 61 degrees F. (12-16 C.).
+The disease is less common when temps are 72 degrees F. (22 C.) and above.

-Black rot on creeping phlox is spread in the soil and by rain or overhead sprinklers via waterborne spores.
+Black rot on creeping phlox is spread through the soil and by rain or overhead sprinklers via waterborne spores.
 Excessive irrigation contributes to the problem.

 Plants grown in alkaline soil are also more susceptible to black rot.
 In greenhouses, fungal gnats are efficient at spreading the disease.